jwilkinson1122/custom_addons/nwp_pod_administration_practitioner_specialty/README.rst

 Usage
 =====

 #.
-Go to Medical / Administration / Practitioner / Practitioners
+Go to Podiatry / Administration / Practitioner / Practitioners
 #.
 Specialties can be added on roles

 Credits